Atlantox/RDBA/README.md

 Version 2.2 notes:
-* Easier create custom professions using professions.txt
-* Debug field added in settings.txt, set it to 1 to see extra info in console about professions and characters, otherwise set it to 0
+* Bug of create and reset characters fixed

 Made by Atlantox7: